Posted by : Soham

 After this, he even explained Ohm's law of resistance ie

-Current flowing through a circuit is directly proportional to the potential difference, if the resistance remains constant.
+Current flowing through a circuit is directly proportional to the potential difference, if the resistance remains constant.and

 A pyramid, divided into three parts, where V is the potential difference in volts (V), I is the current in amperes (A) and R is the resistance in ohms (Ω)